 Comment: This ensures that a judgment that provides for other relief is enforceable as to the provisions that are within this Act.
-For example an order made in a matrimonial proceeding may provide for maintenance, custody of children of the marriage, and limit the contact one spouse may have with the other.
+For example, an order made in a matrimonial proceeding may provide for maintenance, custody of children of the marriage, and limit the contact one spouse may have with the other.
 The last of those provisions would be enforceable under this Act.
 The other provisions would be enforced under other schemes.

-Procedure for registering Canadian judgment
+Procedure for registering Canadian Judgment

-- 3. (1) A Canadian judgment is registered under this Act by paying the fee prescribed by regulation and by filing in the registry of the [superior court of unlimited trial jurisdiction in the enacting province or territory] - (a) a copy of the judgment, certified as true by a judge, registrar, clerk or other proper officer of the court that made the judgment, and - (b) the additional information or material required by regulation.
+- 3. A Canadian judgment is registered under this Act by paying the fee prescribed by regulation and by filing in the registry of the [superior court of unlimited trial jurisdiction in the enacting province or territory] - (a) a copy of the judgment, certified as true by a judge, registrar, clerk or other proper officer of the court that made the judgment, and - (b) the additional information or material required by regulation.

-Comment: Section 3 (1) sets out the mechanics of registering a judgment under UECJDA.
+Comment: Section 3 sets out the mechanics of registering a judgment under UECJDA.
 If more detailed guidance is desirable this may be done by regulation.
 [See section 10.]
-Registering a Canadian judgment is a purely administrative act whether or not the judgment has been registered in the [superior court of unlimited trial jurisdiction in the enacting province or territory] under subsection (1).
+Registering a Canadian judgment is a purely administrative act.